 Group Music Therapy

-- Neurologic Music Therapy Exercise Group: Range of motion exercises for Parkinson’s Disease; open to non-SVWC members in collaboration with the Greater Winchester Area Parkinson’s Support Groups
+- Neurologic Music Therapy Exercise Group: To maintain physical wellness through active instrument play.
+Offered in collaboration with the Greater Winchester Area Parkinson’s Support Group.
+(Winchester community)

 Music Therapy Internship